About

 BIO

-He is currently developing Stories Under a Tent, a traveling photography project that creates temporary public spaces for individuals to be seen, photographed, and heard.
-The project invites participants to share fragments of their personal history, forming a growing archive of everyday experience and collective memory.
+Noah Winston is a Texas-based photographer and director whose work centers on short-form storytelling, public participation, and lived experience.
+He is currently developing Stories Under A Tent, a traveling photography project that creates temporary public spaces for individuals to be seen, photographed, and heard.
+Participants are invited to share fragments of their personal history, contributing to a growing archive of everyday experience and collective memory.

 A man with curly hair and a beard sitting in front of yellow curtains, smiling, wearing a black shirt.